embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 let text = Text::new(...);

 - background.into_iter().chain(&text)
-+ background.into_pixels().chain(text.into_pixels())
++ background.pixels().chain(text.pixels())
 ```

 ## Macros are removed

 All text, primitive and style macros have been removed.
-To create text, primitives and styles, use the appropriate struct methods instead.
+To create text, primitives and styles, use the appropriate constructors or builders instead.

 For example, a styled rectangle is now built like this: